kiarajones/digitalframeworks-summer2018/Assignment5.md

 * I created a filter for column D, Domestic vs. International flights, because I needed to group the like groups together in order to determine if it had any affecton the number of passengers per flight.

+* I re-arranged the date column to place the times of day in order, so that I could analyze how time of departure or arrival affects the number of passengers on the flights.

 Sample Headline:

 Tired of long lines at the aiports in LA?
 Late-night flights may be your solution